 John Gruber, Madison, Wisconsin, Founder and Past President

 John Gruber is founder of the Center for Railroad Photography & Art and previously served as president and editor of its journal, Railroad Heritage.
-He has been a free-lance railroad photographer since 1960, and received a railroad history award from the Railway & Locomotive Historical Society in 1994 for lifetime achievement in photography.
+He has been a free-lance railroad photographer since 1960, and he received awards from the Railway & Locomotive Historical Society in 1994 for lifetime achievement in photography and in 2009 for an article, “Railroading Journeys,” about the life, times, and photography of Lucius Beebe and Charles Clegg.
 He is contributing editor toClassic Trains, author of Classic Steam (2009), and co-author of Caboose (2001), Travel by Train, the American Railroad Poster (2002), Railway Photography (2003), and Milwaukee Road’s Hiawathas (2006).
 He edited Vintage Rails magazine from 1995 to 1999.

 Nona Hill, Madison, Wisconsin, Treasurer

 Nona Hill has been a rail enthusiast her entire life, having grown up next to the Milwaukee-Watertown-Madison line in Wisconsin.
 She and Clark Johnson, her husband, operate High Iron Travel, operator of the Caritas, the most widely traveled private car in America.
 Clark is on the board of directors of Iowa Pacific Holdings, which operates several short lines in the west, and the American Association of Private Railroad Car Owners.
 He is a former science adviser to the science committee of the U.S. House of Representatives.
 Nona is treasurer of Pro-Rail, a Madison-based passenger advocacy group, and vice-president of WISARP, the Wisconsin chapter of the National Association of Railroad Passengers.